KippAD/portfolio-project-2/TESTING.md

 The Capitals of the World game has been tested on Google Chrome, Mozilla Firefox, Safari, and Opera.
 On each browser the game has been played through fully, every icon has been checked for functionality, the game has been tested on different viewport sizes, and links have been opened to ensure that they work correctly.

 **Chrome** - No discernable issues.

 **Mozilla Firefox** - No discernable issues.

-**Safari** - The game overall felt slower, and there was a delay to the sound playing.
+**Safari** - The game overall felt slower and there was a delay to sounds playing.

 **Opera** - When not in full screen mode, game panel can spill over top and bottom of browser (Macbook).

 Accross all sites the game functionality is retained, links open correctly, and buttons and icons work as expected.
 In terms of aesthetic, the responsiveness is unaffected on all of the browsers except for Opera.
 Due to the sidebar on Opera, in some situations the sizing is skewed - this was discovered on the Macbook 13" used to develop the application.
 The only other noticable change accross the browsers was a delay to sounds playing on Safari, this made the game feel slower and less responsive to user actions.